- About us

 - Code of Conduct

 - Security Workshops

+In the mean time, potential mentoring orgs will be improving their public project ideas pages, preparing mentors, fielding student questions and keeping their collective fingers crossed in the hope of being selected.
 Potential GSoC students and other interested parties view our still under development list of possible project ideas and potential mentors.
-As in previous years, this list of proposed project ideas is not definitive and will remain a work in progress until GSoC 2013 student applications officially start on April 22nd.
-We are also still open to receiving and mentoring interesting and novel project ideas received from students, including informal contact before official student applications begin.
+As in previous years, this list of proposed project ideas is not definitive and (assuming we get selected to participate) will remain a work in progress until GSoC 2015 student applications officially start on March 16th.
+We are also still open to receiving and mentoring interesting, novel and relevant project ideas received from students, including informal contact before official student applications begin.
 We will also probably post a public survey link here and on our main blog to allow anyone interested to suggest project ideas too.
 So if there is a research topic you are interested in working on this summer, please suggest it, or get in touch to discuss it further.

-On Monday May 27th Google will officially announce the list of approximate 1000 lucky students who will be accepted to participate in GSoC 2013.
-We very much hope that many of you reading this page will be amongst that number and about to start working for the summer on another exciting InfoSec project with The Honeynet Project.
+On April 27th Google will officially announce the list of approximately 1000 lucky students who will be accepted to participate in GSoC 2015.
+We very much hope that many of you reading this page will be amongst that number and about to start working for the summer on another exciting information security project with The Honeynet Project.

 So with the US, Europe and Asia covered we can hopefully offer students and mentors round the clock support again this year!

-You can find a copies of recent presentations by our Chief Research Officer David Watson on our achievements during GSoC 2009 to GSoC 2012 or GSoC 2009 and GSoC 2010, which hopefully provide a good introduction to the Honeynet Project and our collective activities from recent GSoCs.
-You can also read/watch David's presentations from two of our recent annual workshops in the San Francisco Bay Area (2012) or Paris (2011) too.
+You can find copies of recent presentations by our Chief Research Officer David Watson on our achievements during GSoC 2009 to GSoC 2012 or GSoC 2009 and GSoC 2010, which hopefully provide a good introduction to the Honeynet Project and our collective activities from recent GSoCs.

 To get a feel for how previous successful GSoC student projects are advancing our knowledge and capabilities and generating benefits in the read world, see: